-Noodles & Company is offering 5,357,143 shares of its Class A common anticipate that the initial public offering price will be between \$15.00 and ering and no pub lic market currently e xists for our Class A com mon stock.
-We Following this offering, we will have two classes of outstanding common Class B common stock are identical, except that our Class B common stocommon stock. stock, Class A common stock and We have applied to list our Class A common stock on the Nasdaq Global S Select Market under the symbol NI DLS.
-Noodles & Company is an "emerging growth company" as defined und requirements in future reports after the closing of this offering. ler the federal securities laws and, as such, may ele ect to comply with cen tain reduced public comp any reporting Investing in our Class A common stock involves risks.
-See " Risk Factors" beginning or n page 12.
-PRICE \$ A SHARE Per Share Total \$ Price to Public \$ Underwriting Discounts and Commissions (1) \$ Proceeds to Noodles & Company \$ (1) We have agreed to reimburse the underwriters for certain FINRA-re (Conflicts of Inter ¥ We have granted the underwriters the right to purchase up to an additional - ŕ The Securities and Exchange Commission and state securities regulators representation to the contrary is a criminal offense. have not approved or disapproved l these securities, or determined if this prospectus is truthful or complete.
-Any The underwriters expect to deliver the shares of Class A common stock to p urchasers on or about , 2013.
+Noodles & Company is offering 5,357,143 shares of its Class A common s tock.
+This is our initial public offeri na and no nublic market currently ex vists for our Class A common stock Following this offering, we will have two classes of outstanding common Class B common stock are identical, except that our Class B common stock. stock, Class A common stock and Cl lass B common st ock.
+The rights of t he holders of Class A common stock and Our Class A common stock has been approved for listing on the Nasdaq C Global Select Market under the symb ool NDLS.
+Noodles & Company is an "emerging growth company" as defined und requirements in future reports after the closing of this offering. er the federal securities laws and, a ıs such, may elec t to comply with ce rtain reduced public company reporting Investing in our Class A common stock involves risks.
+See " Risk Factors" beginning on p page 12.
+PRICE \$18.00 A SHARE Per Share Total .
+Price to Public 518.00 ,428,574 Underwriting Discounts and Commissions (1) \$1.26 \$6,750,000 Proceeds to Noodles & Company \$16.74 \$89,678,574 (1) We have agreed to reimburse the underwriters for certain FINRA-re lated expenses.
+See "Underwriting (( Conflicts of Intere st)."
+We have granted the underwriters the right to purchase up to an additional 803,571 shares of Class A common s tock to cover over -allotments.
+The Securities and Exchange Commission and state securities regulators representation to the contrary is a criminal offense. have not approved or disapproved these securities, o or determined if this s prospectus is truthful or complete.
+Any The underwriters expect to deliver the shares of Class A common stock to pro- urchasers on or about July 2, 2013.
+MORGAN STANLEY UBS INVESTMENT BANK BofA MERRILL LYNCH JEFFERIES BAIRD PIPER JAFFRAY June 27, 2013